bloodpraxis/RT-Dialogue-Tracker/README.md

 # RT-Dialogue-Tracker
 Archive of Localisation files from W40k: Rogue Trader.
-For use of comparsion.
+For use of comparison.

 Don't want to replay the game every time there's an update, but still curious to see what has changed?
 Look no further.